Global Music Vault

 The combination of resilient long-term storage technology and the remote, safe and cold conditions found on Svalbard, enables data to live on into the distant future.

-Beginning in 2021, a wide variety of musical expressions from all around the world will be the first to be deposited to the vault.
+A wide variety of musical expressions from all around the world will be the first to be deposited to the vault.

 The technology used to store the data is as important as the music itself.
 Most digital storage mediums have a limited lifetime, and hardware, software and file formats become obsolete as technology evolves.

-The purpose-built digital medium can last for over 1000 years in the vault with guaranteed future accessibility.
+The purpose-built digital data medium can last for over 1000 years in the vault with guaranteed future accessibility.
 The storage medium,, is futureproof and technology independent, so no matter how much time has passed and how technology has evolved, the data will still be accessible.

 This technology will be revealed to the world in the near future.